zaphosting/docs/docs/vserver-windows-expand-disk.md

 ## Introduction

 Windows OS provides built-in disk and partition management allowing you to easily perform a wide variety of disk management actions including extending partitions, splitting disks and more.
-Part of this is the ability to extend partitions which is particularly important after upgrading storage capacity for your Windows server.
+Part of this is the ability to extend partitions, which is particularly important after upgrading storage capacity for your Windows server.
 In this guide, we will cover the process of extending a partition on your Windows server.

 <InlineVoucher />